richard-unterberg/leaflet-nextjs-ts-starter/README.md

 ## 📊 Coming up (probably)

-- marker cluster
-- modified zoom in / zoom out
+- redesign zoom in / zoom out
-- global styling for map ui components
+- atom components for map ui
 - fix error when setting new coordinates in hot reload "Map container is already initialized."
 - create breakpoint hook synced with tailwind breakpoint which is usable in js